-- 5. Place the load cell against the bottom of the crosshead, ensuring that the anti-rotation pin fits securely in place against both the crosshead and load cell. - 6.
+- 5. Place the locating ring (D) into the top of the load cell that connects to the crosshead. - 6.
+Place the load cell against the bottom of the crosshead, ensuring that the anti-rotation pin and locating ring fit securely in place against both the crosshead and load cell.
+Place the cable to the left side of the column. - 7.
 Tighten the mounting screw by hand so that it secures to the load cell underneath the crosshead.